 Texts that do not conform to the ISO/IEC Directives, Part 2 shall be returned to the secretariat with a request for correction before they are registered.

-The revised text shall be submitted to ISO Central Secretariat in electronic format together with the decision of the chair taken as a result of the voting, using ISO Form 13, and including a detailed indication of the decisions taken for each comment as Annex B to the ISO Form 13.
+The revised text shall be submitted to ISO Central Secretariat in electronic format together with the decision of the Chair taken as a result of the voting, using ISO Form 13, and including a detailed indication of the decisions taken for each comment as Annex B to the ISO Form 13.

 2.6.7 For time limits relating to this stage, see 2.1.6.

-2.6.8 The enquiry stage ends with the registration, by the office of the CEO, of the text for circulation as a final draft International Standard or publication as an International Standard, in the case of 2.6.4 a) and b).
+2.6.8 The enquiry stage ends with the registration, by the Office of the CEO, of the text for circulation as a final draft International Standard or publication as an International Standard, in the case of 2.6.4 a) and b).

 Approval stage

-2.7.1 At the approval stage, the final draft International Standard (FDIS) shall be distributed by the office of the CEO within 12 weeks to all National Bodies for a 8-week vote (6 weeks in IEC).
+2.7.1 At the approval stage, the final draft International Standard (FDIS) shall be distributed by the Office of the CEO within 12 weeks to all National Bodies for a 8-week vote (6 weeks in IEC).

-National Bodies shall be advised of the date by which ballots are to be received by the office of the CEO.
+National Bodies shall be advised of the date by which ballots are to be received by the Office of the CEO.

 2.7.2 Votes submitted by National Bodies shall be explicit: positive, negative, or abstention.